rtanubra/Trafus-Server/readme.md

     <li>name (new expense name) - 1 of name/expense required</li>
     <li>expense (new expense amount) - 1 of name/expense required</li>
 </ul>

+Success will return the updated expense as an object.

 #### `DELETE /expenses/:expenseId`